acn-qiangchen/sbxservice-backend/services/hello-service/README.md

 Hello Service is a simple Spring Boot microservice that provides a "Hello World" API.
 It serves as the first microservice implementation in the sbxservice project.

+The service returns detailed information about both the client request and server environment along with the greeting message.

 ## Quick Start

 ### Prerequisites